 Course Length Maximum Time Frame

-Cosmetology - 32 hours 32 Weeks 40 Weeks
+Cosmetology - 32 hours 32 Weeks 44 Weeks

+Cosmetology - 28 hours 36 Weeks 50 Weeks

-Cosmetology - 22 hours 46 Weeks 57 Weeks
+Cosmetology - 24 hours 42 Weeks 57 Weeks

-Cosmetology - 32 hours (1500) 47 Weeks 59 Weeks
+Cosmetology - 20 hours 50 Weeks 67 Weeks

-Cosmetology - 22 hours (1500) 69 Weeks 86 Weeks
+Cosmetology - 16 hours 63 Weeks 84 Weeks

+Esthetician 24 Weeks 30 Weeks

+Manicurist 19 Weeks 27 Weeks

-The maximum time frame allowed for full time students, transfer students who need less than full course requirements or part-time students will be determined based on 125% of the scheduled contracted hours.
+The maximum time frame calculation includes school published closures.
+Transfer students who need less than full course requirements, the maximum time frame will be determined based on 125% of the scheduled contracted hours.
 If any student enrolled fails to complete the program within the maximum time frame they will lose their eligibility for Title IV programs and may be terminated from the program.
 Students who exceed the maximum time frame may be permitted to continue enrollment, and be charged tuition fees accordingly, on a cash-pay basis.
-Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completes are considered part of the Satisfactory Academic Progress calculation.
+Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completed are considered part of the Satisfactory Academic Progress calculation.
 For students with a disability that appeal, the student's disability will be considered as a factor towards maintaining Satisfactory Academic Progress.